-Any complaints of harassment will be considered in line with the Policy and Procedure on Harassment within the Student Handbook.
+Any complaints of harassment will be considered in line with the Guidelines on Harassment for Members of the JCR and MCR within the Student Handbook.

-17 Monitoring Arrangements
+36 Monitoring Arrangements

 The relevant College Officer will keep a register of the number of complaints made using the formal procedure in an academic year, and a summary of numbers and outcomes will be collected by the Governing Body Secretary and submitted to the Governing Body.
 The register will indicate how many formal complaints have been registered, and what stage they reached (resolved by the Officer, resolved by Committee recommendation to GB in favour of the complainant, not resolved in favour of the complainant).